« back

 Not only are you able to engage with others, but book clubs promote brain health!
 If you’re the type who rushes through books, this will help challenge you to engage deeper with the content and digest what you’re reading better.
 And by doing so, you and your group will encourage each other to practice critical thinking skills in the discussion!

-As we stated early, book clubs can be great for anyone who loves reading but isn’t the best at making time for it.
+Book clubs can be great for anyone who loves reading but isn’t the best at making time for it.
 By joining a book club, you’re automatically committing to reading a book within a specific time limit, and you’ll have a whole team of people to keep you accountable.
 And hopefully, throughout the process, you’ll be able to foster a continuing love of literature.

 If you’re interested in joining a book club but not sure where to find one, ask friends, search local Facebook Groups, head to your local library or bookshop, or start one yourself!